-- Keep calm and reassure the child - Encourage the child to sit up and slightly forward. - Remain with child while inhaler and spacer are brought to them Use the child's own inhaler - Immediately help the child to take two puffs of the inhaler - If there is no immediate improvement, continue to give two puffs every two minutes up to a maximum of 10 puffs, or until their symptoms improve.
+- Keep calm and reassure the child - Encourage the child to sit up and slightly forward. - Remain with child while inhaler and spacer are brought to them.
+Use the child's own inhaler, but if for any reason it's not available, there is an emergency inhaler in the office. - Immediately help the child to take two puffs of the inhaler - If there is no immediate improvement, continue to give two puffs every two minutes up to a maximum of 10 puffs, or until their symptoms improve.
 The inhaler should be shaken between puffs. - Stay calm and reassure the child.
 Stay with the child until they feel better.
 The child can return to school activities when they feel better. - If staff are still concerned, parents should be contacted. - If the child does not feel better or you are worried at ANYTIME before you have reached 10 puffs, CALL 999 FOR AN AMBULANCE - If an ambulance does not arrive in 10 minutes, give another 10 puffs in the same way